evalclass/precrec/README.md

 -   Handling multiple models and multiple test sets
 -   Handling tied scores and missing scores
--   Pre- and post-process functions for simple data preparation and curve analysis
+-   Pre- and post-process functions of simple data preparation and curve analysis

 Installation
 ------------